Medical Fairs

 Afterwards, dental assistants apply fluoride to every patient and discuss the importance of brushing teeth and maintaining good dental hygiene.
 Each patient receives a bag of goodies which includes a toothbrush, toothpaste, and floss, and kids pick a gift from our treasure box.

 Optometrist Dr. Alan Kwok adds much needed vision services to the medical fair.
 The vision test assesses visual function and distributes reading glasses to those who need them.
-Patients with more complex prescriptions chose frames and Dr. Kwok orders the glasses in the US.
+Patients with more complex prescriptions choose frames and Dr. Kwok orders the glasses in the US.
 MdC later delivers the glasses to the community members, providing many with clear vision for the first time in their lives.

 Poverty takes a toll on mental and physical health.
 At each medical fair, to help us hone and improve our programs, we survey adults about income, living conditions, children's education, and more.